 Bresser AR-102/600 EQ-3 AT3 Refractor – fast achromat

-Celestron PowerSeeker 50AZ – weak mount, incomplete clarification of optics, small diameter
+Celestron PowerSeeker 50AZ – weak mount, incomplete coating of optics, small diameter

-Celestron PowerSeeker 50 TT- weak mount, incomplete clarification of optics, small diameter
+Celestron PowerSeeker 50 TT- weak mount, incomplete coating of optics, small diameter

 Celestron Travel Scope 70 – fast achromat, instead of mount – photo rod